My dad is turning 68 today. In honor of his birthday, I wish to present the following. I call it:

 I have many fond memories of hanging out with my dad and doing guy stuff, like that time we got into a knife fight after publicly accusing each other of embezzlement and conspiracy to commit fraud, or the time we harvested organs while watching “Dora the Explorer,” or that other time when we shared a spaghetti noodle like Lady and the Tramp.
 Perhaps my fondest memory with my dear old pop is the low-speed car chase from police to flee to Mexico after the International Court of Justice declared his farts a crime against humanity.
 Of course, nobody remembers that car chase because we happened to be fleeing on the same freeway at the same time as O.J.
 Simpson.
 It was awful to be overshadowed like that.
 I hadn’t felt that betrayed by O.J. since I had to sit through his performance in “The Towering Inferno.”

 I learned many things from my father, such as relationship issues.
 My dad taught me everything he knows about women, and right after that the minute rice was done cooking.
-I learned over the years that in a marriage things aren’t always as they seem, and that ups-and-downs are inevitable.
+One thing he taught me is that if you see a woman crying you shouldn’t ask her, “What’s wrong?
+Are you crying because of that haircut?”
+Also, I learned over the years that in a marriage things aren’t always as they seem, and that ups-and-downs are inevitable.
 What matters is how you react to the situation, and whether you can find the cloud in the silver lining.
 For example, I learned that a couple fighting isn’t necessarily a bad thing.
 A fight, if it’s done right, is like a forest fire.
 To the naked eye it seems devastating.
 But the fire clears away dried brush, dead leaves, dung, shed fur, etc., and fertilizes the soil.
 Ultimately, forests need periodic fires in order to keep the ecosystem healthy.
 It’s a harsh but fair method of recycling.
 And a fight between two persons who love each other can do some damage in the short term but really boost their relationship in the long term.
 Besides, reconciling with each other after a fight makes it all worth it.
 Undoubtedly, the best part about fighting is the make-up sex afterwards.
 That’s why I hate getting into fights with my dad….

 My dad is retired now.
 He was forced into early retirement because it was getting difficult for a clown who seeps mud and industrial solvents like the river god from “Spirited Away” to find a gig.
 Too many people nowadays will only hire clowns who belong to a union such as Concerned Citizens for Ethically-Sourced Clowns and Orangutan Fingers (Thanks a lot, Greenpeace!).
 And being a clown was never that lucrative anyway.
 You’d think that clients would pay a premium for a three-handed, piano-playing clown with a crippling fear of Disney princesses, but alas, the ill reputation that precedes a war criminal is strong enough to keep away all but the most desperate parents.
 And as you may know, by sheer coincidence desperate parents are not usually wealthy.
 It’s hard, you know?
 He was smiling in the public eye but in his lonely room he cried the tears of a clown… when there was no one around.